Table of Contents

 2. Start/stop validation tool

-5. Select studio tool in the separate tool window
+5. Select studio tool in separate tool window

 EIF playback area